HTTP errors

 JSON

-values will grow over time.
+type values will grow over time.

 Request id

-.
+Every API response includes a uniquerequest-id header.
+This header contains a value such as req_018EeWyXxfu5pfWkrYcMdjWG.
 When contacting support about a specific request, please include this ID to help us quickly resolve your issue.

-Our official SDKs provide this value as a property on top-level response objects, containing the value of the request-id
+Our official SDKs provide this value as a property on top-level response objects, containing the value of the request-id header:

 Long requests

-values without using our streaming Messages API
+We do not recommend setting a largemax_tokens values without using our streaming Messages API

 or Message Batches API: